MarineFou/CANYON-MED/README.md

 ------

-The folder v2 contains a version still under development.
-This version is not stable and does not correspond to the version in the paper mentionned above.
+The folder v2 contains a second version.
+The installation process is the same as for v1_paper.

+The inputs have been modified (the day of year and year are now considered as a unique input : the decimal year).
+A retraining has been done on 2 separate subsets to diversify the learning process.
+A sigmoid transfomraiton of the day of year is no longer used.